 When: The best time to mulch your soil is widely considered to be mid-to-late spring and autumn.
 This is because the soil is both moist and warm in these seasons, which will ensure successful application and integration with the existing soil.

 How: Mulching is pretty straight forward.
-It can be done effectively by a professional gardener or by someone having a go for the first time!
+It can be done effectively by anyone!

 You can administer mulch by hand, however there is also lots of mulching equipment available online which can help you to achieve an effective and professional looking finish for your garden.